Privacy by Design – State of Research and Practice

 Privacy by Design Workshops

-The goals for the four workshops include:
+The goals for the four workshops included:

 - To take stock of the methods, tools, and approaches currently used to design for privacy.